shihabhasan0161/SmartStudent-Frontend/README.md

   - Secure login/signup with email verification
   - Protected routes for authenticated users
   - JWT token management
+  - OAuth2 social login with Google and Github (WIP)

 - **Dashboard Analytics**:
   - Overview of total income and expenses